MicrosoftDocs/memdocs/sccm/core/understand/fundamentals-of-managing-devices.md

                 [How to configure client settings in System Center Configuration Manager](../../core/clients/deploy/configure-client-settings.md) and  [About client settings in System Center Configuration Manager](../../core/clients/deploy/about-client-settings.md).

 ## Managing devices without the Configuration Manager client
  Configuration Manager supports the management of some devices that have not installed the client software, and are not managed by Intune.
-For more information see [Manage mobile devices with on-premises infrastructure in System Center Configuration Manager](../../mdm/understand/manage-mobile-devices-with-on-premises-infrastructure.md) and  [Manage mobile devices with System Center Configuration Manager and Exchange](../../mdm/deploy-use/manage-mobile-devices-with-exchange-activesync.md).
+For more information, see [Manage mobile devices with on-premises infrastructure in System Center Configuration Manager](../../mdm/understand/manage-mobile-devices-with-on-premises-infrastructure.md) and  [Manage mobile devices with System Center Configuration Manager and Exchange](../../mdm/deploy-use/manage-mobile-devices-with-exchange-activesync.md).

 ## User-based management
  Configuration Manager supports collections of Active Directory Domain Services users.
 When you use a user collection, you can install software on all computers that members of the collection use.
-To make sure the software you deploy installs only on the devices that are specified as a user's primary device, set up user device affinity.
+To make sure that the software you deploy only installs on the devices that are specified as a user's primary device, set up user device affinity.
 A user can have one or more primary devices.

  One of the ways that users can control their software deployment experience is to use the **Software Center** client interface.
 The **Software Center** is automatically installed on client computers and is run from the **Start** menu.
-In the **Software Center**, users can manage their own software and do the following tasks:
+The **Software Center** lets users manage their own software and do the following tasks:

 -   Install software.